-In recognition of the current environment, we have carefully adapted our processes and submission expectations for this year.
+In recognition of the current environment, we have carefully adapted the processes for you to let us know about disruption to your studies or assessments this year.
 They are now clearer and more flexible where they need to be to support you.

 Whether you are a new or a continuing student, you should read through the guidance available online as it explains what applies in academic year 2021/22, how you can make submissions, and where you can get help and more information.